Best Things to Do in Bangkok with Kids

 - Be sure to try the BBQ Skewers, the Grilled Corn on the Cobb and the Lychee Bubble Tea.

-5. Buy an old school toy from the Thalot Rot Fai near Seacon Square
+20. Buy Old School Toys from the Thalot Rot Fai near Seacon Square

 While this is not technically considered a ‘market’, it is a walking street that is similar to an outdoor market.